IBM/wc-devops-utilities/README.md

  * [Nexus](https://www.sonatype.com/nexus-repository-sonatype) works as the store to manage your customization packages.
 The customization packages are retrieved from Nexus and burned into the custom docker image when the custom Docker image is built.

-The entire DevOps Utilities can be deployed quickly by using Helm Chart.For more information, see [Commerce DevOps Utilities Helm Charts](https://github.com/IBM/wc-helmchart)
+You can deploy the DevOps Utilities by using Helm Chart.
+For more information about Helm Chart, see [Commerce DevOps Utilities Helm Charts](https://github.com/IBM/wc-helmchart)

 The following diagram shows the components of the WebSphere Commerce using DevOps Utilities.
   <img src="https://github.com/IBM/wc-devops-utilities/raw/master/doc/images/Overview.png" width = "700" height = "450" alt="Overview" align=center /><br>